 To share a comprehensive picture of how much things cost in Berlin, I’m also sharing some other common expenses that people have, even though I’m not personally paying for these particular things at this time.

 1) Fitness Studios

-I’m no longer a smoker and just celebrated one year smoke free (yeah!).
-Unfortunately, Berlin’s quite literally a smoking city and there are smokers everywhere.
+I’m no longer a smoker and and now three years smoke free (yeah!).
+Unfortunately, Berlin’s a smoking city and there are smokers everywhere.
 A pack of 20 cigarettes will run you about €7.
 Most people opt to save money and buy tobacco, papers, and filters to roll the cigarettes themselves.
 Others stock up when visiting other countries like Poland where cigarettes are way cheaper.